Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Hecke algebra, cuspidal representations, types and covering pairs

 \subsection{Bernstein blocks and types}

 A \emph{cuspidal pair} $(M,\rho)$ of $G$ consists of a Levi subgroup $M$ of $G$ and a cuspidal representation $\rho$ of $M$.
-It is known that for an irreducible representation $\pi$ of $G$, there exists a cuspidal pair $(M,\rho)$, unique up to $G$-conjugacy, such that $\pi$ is the subrepresentation of the parabolic induction $i_{P}^{G}(\rho)$, where $P$ is a parabolic subgroup of $M$.
+It is known that for an irreducible representation $\pi$ of $G$, there exists a cuspidal pair $(M,\rho)$, unique up to $G$-conjugacy, and a parabolic subgroup $P$ of $G$ having a Levi factor $M$, such that $\pi$ is a subrepresentation of the parabolic induction $i_{P}^{G}(\rho)$, where $P$ is a parabolic subgroup of $M$.
 Such a pair is called the \emph{cuspidal support} of $\pi$.

 Moreover, let $\mco$ be the orbit of $\rho$ twisted by unramified characters of $M$.
 Then $\mfs=(M,\mco)$, up to $G$-conjugacy, is called an \emph{inertial equivalence class} of $G$.
 The \emph{inertial support} of $\pi$ is the inertial equivalence class of its cuspidal support.